programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

     <img src="https://programminghistorian.github.io/ph-submissions/images/interactive-visualization-with-plotly/en-or-interactive-visualization-with-plotly-08.png" alt="Dropdown Bars 1: Weapon use in Philadelphia homicides (1902-1932)">
 	</a>
 <figcaption>
     <p>Figure 8.
-Weapon use in Philadelphia homicides (1902-1932).
-Click to <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-08.html" target="_blank">explore an interactive variant of this plot.</a>.</p>
+Weapon use in Philadelphia homicides (1902-1932). <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-08.html" target="_blank">Click to explore an interactive variant of this plot</a>.</p>
 </figcaption>
 </figure>